Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, and even the good times.

 They're angry.

-They're not cool, comma collected.
+They're not cool, Comic Collected.

-Victor Davis Hansen writing about this, National Review Online The Corner today.
+Victor Davis Hansen writing about this, National Review Online, The Corner today.

-Michelle Obama weighing in on the Sotomayor nomination, I think it'll prove a serious political mistake, since she is reverting back to her me too campaign mode in that she empathizes both race and the anonymous they, who are not nice or not sufficiently accommodating to the other.
+I think it'll prove a serious political mistake since she is reverting back to her Me Too campaign mode in that she empathizes both race and the anonymous they who are not nice or not sufficiently accommodating to the other.

 So Michelle Obama describes the fear that Sotomayor felt at Princeton, its lasting effects to this day.

-How many times I've been fired seven times.
+How many times, I've been fired seven times.

-If you go through the rest of your life trying to show those people that they were wrong, you're never going to be happy because they're never going to admit it, and you'll never know how they really feel.
+Can you imagine if I went through, I've been told, I can't tell you how many times, forget it, if you go through the rest of your life trying to show those people that they were wrong, you're never going to be happy because they're never going to admit it and you'll never know how they really feel.

 And that advice was some of the best advice I ever got.